-Tim Dang is faculty member at the USC School of Dramatic Arts for directing and dramaturgy.
-He directed the musical Evita by Andrew Lloyd Webber and Tim Rice at the USC Bing Theatre in 2017 and Kentucky by Leah Nanako Winkler in 2018.
+Tim Dang is a faculty member at the USC School of Dramatic Arts for directing and dramaturgy.
+He directed the musical Evita, by Andrew Lloyd Webber and Tim Rice, at the USC Bing Theatre in 2017 and Kentucky by Leah Nanako Winkler in 2018.

-Dang recently directed Nothing is the Same for Sierra Madre Playhouse and the LA Stage Alliance Ovation Awards at the Ace Hotel.
+Dang recently directed The Emperor’s Nightingale for Mainstreet Theatre in San Bernardino County and Sisters Matsumoto for LA Theatre Works.
 East West Players directing credits include La Cage aux Folles, Beijing Spring (world premiere), A Little Night Music, Chess, Krunk Fu Battle Battle (world premiere), Mysterious Skin (Los Angeles premiere), Imelda: A New Musical (world premiere/New York premiere), Pippin, Equus, Voices From Okinawa (world premiere), Passion (Los Angeles premiere), The Nisei Widows Club, Pacific Overtures (Ovation Award), Sweeney Todd (Ovation Award) and Into The Woods.
 He has also directed at Singapore Repertory Theatre, PanAsian Repertory Theatre (NY), GeVa Theater Center (NY), Mark Taper Forum New Works Festival, Celebration Theatre (LA), and Perseverance Theatre (AK).

 As a writer, Dang wrote the book and lyrics for the musical Beijing Spring; the lyrics for the musical Canton Jazz Club; and was co-writer on the trilogy of comedies The Nisei Widows Club, The Nisei Widows Club: Holiday On Thin Ice and The Nisei Widows Club: How Tomi Got Her Groove Back.